huggingface/diffusers/docs/source/en/using-diffusers/cogvideox.md

 ## Load model checkpoints
-Model weights may be stored in separate subfolders on the Hub or locally, in which case, you should use the from_pretrained() method:
+Model weights may be stored in separate subfolders on the Hub or locally, in which case, you should use the [`~DiffusionPipeline.from_pretrained`] method.

 ```